chringer-git/cricketmodel/README.md

 |            | Bull   |              |
 |     20     | Points |       0      |

-### Example 7: Simulate an entire game with simulate\_game
+### Example 7: Simulate an entire game with `simulate_game`

-Give the two players, you can simulate an entire game by looping the logic in Example 6 with simulate\_game.
+Give the two players, you can simulate an entire game by looping the logic in Example 6 with `simulate_game`.

 ``` r
 # Simulate game with one function.